 While much has been revealed about the behaviour and effects on performance of players of goal revelation in mediated negotiation games, the scope of the experimentation was limited to the study of a particular variant of interest-based negotiation protocol.
-While the game configurations, experimental setups and utility functions used for the experiments were designed to cover as many facets and combinations of gameplay as possible, there are others yet to be explored.
+While the game configurations, experimental setups and utility functions used for the experiments were designed to cover as many facets and combinations of gameplay as possible, there are many other scenarios yet to be explored, and many more other variables yet to be analysed.